samayethali/hacker-news-summary/README.md

 ## API Endpoints

 - `POST /summarize`: Accepts a JSON payload with a `url` field containing a Hacker News URL or item ID
+- `POST /summarize_stream`: Streams the summary response for a Hacker News URL or item ID

 ## Project Structure